clairemation/coolgebra-js/README.md

 Vector/matrix parameters are represented by arrays.
 <br/>([x,y,z,w])

-Prepend the first argument in your sequence with the start tag $ (actually, whatever variable you have assigned Coolgebra to).
+Prepend the first argument in your sequence with the start tag $ (or, if you've assigned Coolgebra to a different value, that).
 <br/>$([x,y,z])

 Chain as many operations as you want.